Ben Murphy

-Benjamin Edward Murphy (born Benjamin Edward Castleberry Jr., March 6, 1942) is an American actor.
+Ben Murphy (born March 6, 1942) is an American actor.
 He is best known for his role as Kid Curry in the ABC television series Alias Smith and Jones.

 Early life

-Murphy was born in Jonesboro, Arkansas to Nadine (née Steele) and Benjamin E. Castleberry.
-When his mother remarried in 1956, Ben was adopted by his stepfather, Patrick Henry Murphy.
-Murphy grew up in Clarendon Hills, Illinois, a suburb of Chicago.
+Murphy was born in Jonesboro, Arkansas, to Benjamin R. Castleberry and Nadine nee Steele.
+His mother remarried in 1949 to Patrick Henry Murphy.
+Ben was raised Catholic in the Chicago suburb of Clarendon Hills, Illinois.
+An alumnus of St. Procopius Academy in Lisle, Illinois, predecessor to today's Benet Academy, he attended eight colleges before deciding to pursue acting.

-An alumnus of St. Procopius Academy in Lisle, Illinois, predecessor to today's Benet Academy, he attended eight colleges before deciding to pursue an acting career.
+Personal life

-He has a son, Joshua Spriestersbach, from his relationship with Suzanne Bardin.
+Murphy has a son, Joshua Spriestersbach, from his relationship with Suzanne Bardin.